OpenMDAO/OpenMDAO/openmdao/docs/features/recording/reading_metadata.rst

 pickled and recorded.
 If there are options that cannot be pickled or you simply do not wish to record, they can be excluded using the 'options_excludes' recording option on the system.

-By setting the :code:`record_model_metadata` option on `Driver`, you can record the options for every system in the model.

 .. embed-code::
     openmdao.recorders.tests.test_sqlite_recorder.TestFeatureSqliteRecorder.test_feature_recording_system_options
     :layout: interleave